 If you’ve liked my BAKED BROCCOLI BITES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - ½ cup grated cheddar cheese

 - 1 spring onion

 - oil to grease the baking tray

-Break the broccoli head into florets, add them to a pan of boiling water, cover with a lid and leave to cook until soft, it takes about 10 minutes or less.
+- Break the broccoli head into florets, add them to a pan of boiling water, cover with a lid and leave to cook for 5-7 minutes until tender.

 - Chop the broccoli finely, you should get about 2 cups of chopped broccoli.
 Leave to cool.

 - Add the broccoli to a bowl, add the cheese, chopped spring onion, breadcrumbs, egg and black pepper, and mix everything well.

 - Pre-heat the oven to 180 degrees Celsius (350 Fahrenheit).